 You should continually track and monitor your email performance metrics to ensure your deliverability and success as a sender.
 You can review your deliverability performance metrics against your industry and best practices in How to monitor deliverability performance guide.

 You should aim to target or exceed the rates relative to your specific ecommerce industry.

 Your bounce rates should aim to be as close to zero as possible and never increasing.
 If your bounce rates are above this, it’s time to clean your lists, exclude older mailing lists, and reviewing how you acquire subscribers in the first place.

 Your unsubscribe rates represent the number of recipients who unsubscribed divided by the total number of recipients.
 In general, you should aim to be under 1% unsubscribe rates per email campaign.
 However, keep in mind that having or even encouraging unsubscribes rather than spam complaints, is more beneficial to your reputation.

 - Spam complaint rates

 The spam complaint rate is the ratio of people who actively mark your email as spam out of the number of people who received the email.
-This should be below 0.08%.
-If your spam complaint rates are above this, it’s time to clean your list, narrow your segment engagement criteria, and re-evaluate the content of the emails you’re sending.
+This should be below 0.2%.
+If your spam complaint rates are above this, it’s time to clean your list, narrow your segment engagement criteria, review your sending infrastructure, and re-evaluate the content of the emails you’re sending.